-In 2008, I blogged about upstart electronics brand Skullcandy, which I had encountered at a Vegas convention.
+In 2008, I blogged about upstart electronics brand Skullcandy, which I had encountered at the Consumer Electronics Show in Vegas.
 Three years later, that article continues to do its deed, turning up Wednesday when reporter Jeff Horwich of public radio’s Marketplace went searching…

-Skullcandy went full IPO that day, so Horwich called to get my latest take on the brand.
+Skullcandy went full IPO that day, so Horwich called to get my take.
 Hence, I scored my 15 seconds of spotlight (if radio has a spotlight).
 You can read the full Marketplace transcript on Skullcandy here — I’ll just share my bit:

 “Today’s IPO values the company at more than $500 million.
 Freddy Nager talks about Skullcandy with his marketing students at UCLA.
 Nager says Skullcandy has done a masterful job dressing up decent Chinese headphones.
 Unfortunately, other people can do that, too.